Centre for Transnational Crimes & Strategic Threats

 METHODOLOGICAL APPROACH & POLICY IMPACT

-he Center publishes research through bulletins, policy briefs, and books; and holds workshops, seminars, conferences, roundtable discussions, and consultative meetings.
-Through the Western Indian Ocean Program, the Center provides direct analytical and policy support to maritime security stakeholders and law enforcement agencies across the region.
+The Center publishes research through bulletins, policy briefs, and books, and regularly convenes workshops, seminars, conferences, roundtable discussions, and consultative meetings.
+Through these initiatives, the Center provides direct analytical and policy support to law enforcement agencies and policy makers in the region.

 FEATURED ANALYSIS